facebook pixel

 Lorenzo Da Ponte

-Something old, something new, something borrowed, something askew.
+Something old, something new,

-It’s a busy day in the manor house as the staff prepare for the marriage of the wily valet Figaro and his quick-witted fiancé, the maid Susanna.
+It’s a busy day in the manor house as the staff prepare for the marriage of the wily valet Figaro and his quick-witted fiancée, the maid Susanna.
 But the head of the house, Count Almaviva, wants Susanna for himself—and he’s used to getting his way.
 With the help of the slighted Countess, Figaro and Susanna work to turn the manor upside down in order to exchange their holy vows of matrimony.

 You can’t help but fall in love with Mozart’s endearing comedy of schemes and disguises.
 But hidden beneath its lighthearted façade is an exploration of the social constructs of power and class.
 At every turn, the servants are one step ahead of the Count.